Redirect hard-coded links for apps published with Azure AD Application Proxy

 If you can't use custom domains in your tenant, there are several other options for providing this functionality.
 All of these are also compatible with custom domains and each other, so you can configure custom domains and other solutions if needed.

-Option 1: Use the Managed Browser – This solution is only applicable if you plan to recommend or require that users access the application through the Intune Managed Browser.
+Option 1: Use Microsoft Edge – This solution is only applicable if you plan to recommend or require that users access the application through the Microsoft Edge browser.
 It will handle all published URLs.

 Option 2: Use the MyApps Extension – This solution requires users to install a client-side browser extension, but it will handle all published URLs and works with most popular browsers.